rob-myers/rob-myers.github.io/docs/plan.md

 ### TODO

-- Can create lines
+- ✅ Can create line meshes
-   > Need to outset line by computing intersection points
 - Can request nav path
 - Can show nav path
 - Can translate bot along nav path